hotuna/cloudfoundry-service-broker-sample/README.md

 Under usage guide assumes that you are using to deploy the application to cloudfoundry.

 1. Build projects and deploy.

 	- mvn install
 	- cf push

 2. Create service-broker
 ID, PW is for http basic authentication, but calculator project is not use it.
 Use dummy data for ID, PW parametsers.

 	- cf create-service-broker BROKER_NAME ID PW URL

-`URL`: URL of calculator project.
+	- URL: URL of calculator project.

 3. Set access
 Set to allow access to the servcie-broker from particular org.
 Related information is available at cf service-access.

 	- cf enable-service-access SERVICE_NAME -p PLAN -o ORG

 4. Create service-instance

 	- cf create-service SERVICE_NAME PLAN SERVICE_INSTANCE_NAME

 5. Bind service
 Bind servcie-instance to consumer project.

 	- cf bind-service APP_NAME SERVCE_INSTANCE_NAME